DataBiosphere/terra/docs/dev-guides/java-style.md

 A few scenarios deserving of a code comment:
 * When it's not obvious *why* a given line of code exists.
+* If a question or request for clarification might come up in code review (or if such a question *did* come up in code review).
 * If a future maintainer might reasonably undo this change or inadvertently break something non-obvious.
 * Where the structure or reasoning behind the code is well-explained by an external resource (e.g. StackOverflow link, Jira ticket, or design doc).